-The Library is providing digital course reserves and all physical reserves will be housed at Sherman Fairchild Library only.
-Materials will circulate for 24 hours, then remain quarantined for 24 hours upon return.
+The Library is providing digital course reserves and all physical reserves will be housed at Sherman Fairchild Library unless requested elsewhere.
+Materials will circulate for 3 hours unless requested for longer periods.

 - Note: If you have not used the "Course Reserves" tab in Canvas, it may not be visible under your "Home" options.
 In order to "publish," click on this short video for easy step-by-step instructions.
 You must have the Canvas role of Instructor, TA or Admin in order to add reserves to a class.

 Since physical books on course reserve will be unavailable to students studying from home, the Library will attempt to acquire a digital copy whenever possible.
 When none is available for purchase, the Library can digitize up to 30% of any physical books and make it available under the "Course Reserve" tab in Canvas.
 If more than 30% of the book is required, please contact us at coursereserves [at] library.caltech.edu.

 Additionally, during the COVID-19 crisis, the Library has an expedited process for acquiring and providing access to audiovisual materials for online classroom and class-related use.

 - If a requested item is available from a commercial streaming service, the Library will license access for campus use.

 - If a requested item is only available in physical form (e.g. DVD, Blu-ray), the Library will acquire the item and make it available online, for classroom and class-related use only.